tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * loan recommendations

-* The world of classification is vast; all forms and concepts of classification cannot be covered in one class.
-Be sure to pace the class and be cognizant of how long it takes to explain concepts.
-The key is to stay rooted in real-world, practical examples of how classification can be used in FinTech.
-Avoid getting bogged down in the statistical and mathematical details for the algorithms.
-Instead, focus should be placed on:
+* The world of classification is vast; it's impossible to cover all forms and concepts of classification in one lesson.
+Be sure to pace the class and stay cognizant of how long it takes to explain concepts.
+The key is to stay rooted in real world, practical examples of how classification can be used in FinTech.
+Don't get bogged down in the statistical and mathematical details for the algorithms.
+Instead, place the focus on:

   * What the algorithm/model is